gdgpisa/hoverboard-2019/README.md

 To contribute to the website, you don't need to clone the repository.
 The repository is integrated with TravisCI to make sure that the website is re-deployed **whenever there is a new commit**.

-The following branch are deployed:
+The following branches are deployed:

 | Branch | Destination | Status |
 | ------ | ----------- | ------ |